 **See our Note about Settling Cakes Below (optional)

 After filling the cake layers, we frosted around the sides with Cream Cheese Frosting.
 We only needed a half-batch since we were not using the frosting on top of the cake or in the filling.

 I added texture to the sides of the cake using a small rounded offset spatula which I applied to the frosting as I rotated it on the turntable.

 Next, we used a french tip to pipe stars of Butterscotch Cream over the top of the cake.
 I finished things off with a small piped bead border using a Tip 3 as well as a few matching sprinkles around the top edge of the cake.

-To Settle or not to Settle the Cake: When time allows, I like to wrap the filled, unfrosted cake with plastic wrap and settle it under the weight of a small book, cake pan, or something that will add light, consistent pressure across the top of the cake for a few hours.
+When time allows, I like to wrap the filled, unfrosted cake with plastic wrap and settle it under the weight of a small book, cake pan, or something that will add light, consistent pressure across the top of the cake for a few hours.